This post may contain affiliate links.

 What About No-Hide Chews?

 No-Hide Chews by Earth Animal are another chew that is raised in discussions – many people jumped onto these chews after they were marketed as a safe alternative to rawhide chews.
 I was excited about them too until people began questioning the ingredients, the sourcing, and their safety.
 Now, to be honest, no chew is 100% safe – I only give my dogs chews when I'm in the house to monitor the dogs.
-With five dogs in the house, I've worried about choking hazards as a dog rushes to finish their chew because they want another one or they're worried that it'll be taken away.
+With multiple dogs in the house, I've worried about choking hazards as a dog rushes to finish their chew because they want another one or they're worried that it'll be taken away.
 That being said, are No-Hide chews safe?
 I'm not sure, but with so many other options on the market, I decided to leave these off the shopping list after reading a few articles by The Truth About Pet Food, a site that I trust.

 - Is No-Hide Dog Treat Actually Hide